growdigital/natureworks.org.uk/content/articles/label.md

 ---
 title: Label
 date: 2023-12-28T21:21:20+00:00
-description: These plant labels keep on expanding with a growing branch, and are easy to make from old plastic milk bottles.
+description: These plant labels keep on expanding with a growing branch
 tags:
 - ForestGarden
 - Tip